 Binh Tay Market

-The market is located in the Cholon area.
-It was built in the 20s of twentieth century, on an area of more than 17,000 m² in the style of ancient Asian-style architecture.
-Binh Tay Market currently has more than 2,300 stalls and business stalls with more than 30 groups of products.
-Every year, over 120,000 foreign tourists come to visit and shop at the market brought by travel companies across the country.
-Coming to Binh Tay market, visitors can just admire the ancient architecture, learn the history of the market and shop at reasonable prices.
+The market is located in Cholon.
+It was built in the 1920s on an area of more than 17,000 m², in an ancient Asian architectural style.
+Binh Tay Market currently has more than 2,300 stalls and more than 30 product categories.
+Every year, over 120,000 foreign tourists visit and shop at markets organized by travel companies nationwide.

 Saigon Square

-With a variety of items, and especially affordable prices, Saigon Square is known as the “Shopping Paradise in the heart of the city”… It’s hard to find a place in Saigon to buy yourself outfits that are both beautiful and unique but affordable when coming here.
-Furthermore, products are constantly updated according to the latest fashion trends in many sizes, especially clothes, and shoes.
-Spacious, airy, air-conditioner works during opening time, the quality of goods here is relatively good, the customers are mainly local young people and foreigners who like to shop when travelling.
-And people often compare Saigon Square as a market but it is a high-class market.
+Furthermore, products are continually updated to reflect the latest fashion trends and are available in a wide range of sizes, particularly clothing and shoes.
+Spacious, airy, and air-conditioned; the air-conditioner works during opening hours.
+The quality of goods is relatively good.
+Customers are mainly local young people and foreigners who like to shop when travelling.
+People often compare Saigon Square to a market, but it is a high-end market.

-Address: 77 – 89 Nam Ky Khoi Nghia Street, District 1.
+Address: 77 – 89 Nam Ky Khoi Nghia Street, Sai Gon Ward.

 Vincom Center

 This is a large commercial centre in Saigon, where you can find many shopping, dining or office rentals.
-Vincom Center is divided into 2 buildings Vincom A (address 72 Le Thanh Ton) and Vincom B (address 45A Ly Tu Trong).
-The building was designed in French architecture, where international products with big and prestigious brands are displayed.
-In addition, coming to Vincom, you will enjoy delicious and attractive dishes, dishes with the quintessence of countries prepared by skilled chefs.
+Vincom Center is divided into 2 buildings, Vincom A (address 72 Le Thanh Ton) and Vincom B (address 45A Ly Tu Trong).

 SC VivoCity

-Address: 1058 Nguyen Van Linh Street, District 7.
+Address: 1058 Nguyen Van Linh Street, Tan Hung Ward.

 Saigon Center Shopping Center (Takashimaya)

 The booths at Saigon Center Shopping Center are divided into separate zones and beautifully decorated for virtual living.
 In particular, it must be mentioned that Runam cafe is famous for delicious drinks, a beautiful space for super quality pictures to live virtual.
-Takashimaya is an ideal destination in Saigon for both shopping and check-in.
+Takashimaya is an ideal destination in Saigon for both shopping and checking in.

-Address: 92 – 94 Nam Ky Khoi Nghia, Ben Nghe Ward, District 1.
+Address: 92 – 94 Nam Ky Khoi Nghia, Sai Gon Ward.

 Cuisine of Sai Gon